 Investment Priority: 9c.
 Providing support to social enterprises

 The idea for ‘Social Plate’ was developed by TH.C.M.
-(Thessaloniki Central Market) S.A., as a solution to the problems of poverty and social exclusion and the need to protect the environment.
-The goal of the programme is to provide food for weaker social groups, to provide work to the long-term unemployed, and to limit food waste.
-An indispensable part of the idea is to disseminate this solution to all social strata and gain their active participation, in order to achieve a change in course and attitude towards food waste matters.
+(Thessaloniki Central Market) S.A., as a contribution to the attempt to combat poverty and social exclusion and to the need to protect the environment.
+The goal of the programme is to provide food for weaker social groups, give work to the long-term unemployed and limit food waste.
+An integral part of the idea is to disseminate this solution to all social strata and gain their active participation in the attempt to change course and attitude in matters of food waste.

 The Cooperation Programme “Greece-Bulgaria 2014-2020” was approved by the European Commission on 13/12/2016 by Decision C(2016)8708.

 Budget:The total budget (ERDF and national contribution) for the European Territorial Programme “Greece-Bulgaria 2007-2013” is €130,262,835.00 .The total financing consists of €110.723.409,75 (85%) ERDF funding and €19.539.425,25 (15%) national contribution.

 Eligible area: The eligible area of the Programme consists of the Region of Eastern Macedonia and Thrace (Prefectures of Evros, Kavala, Xanthi, Rodopi and Drama) and the Region of Central Macedonia (Prefectures of Thessaloniki and Serres) in Greece and the South-Central Planning Region and South-West Planning Region (Districts of Blagoevgrad, Smolyan, Kardjali and Haskovo) in Bulgaria.